TrackRunny/LinuxBoi/README.md

 ### ➤ Finishing Installation

   Congrats, everything should be set up correctly so far.
-If you want to start the bot you can do `./LinuxBoi.py` or `python LinuxBoi.py` or `python3 LinuxBoi.py` as it should already be executable.
+If you want to start the bot you can do `./LinuxBoi.py` or `python LinuxBoi.py` or `python3 LinuxBoi.py` as it should already be executable for linux.

   Don't forget to start Lavalink server too!
 To do this you can change directories into `cd Music/`.
 After that you can do `java -jar Lavalink.jar`. **Note:** You need to have Java 13 or higher to run this correctly.
 I would **recommend** starting **Lavalink server before starting the bot** as you won't get the `[NODE-us-127.0.0.1:2333] Failed to establish connection!` error when you start the bot before Lavalink server is running.